 With this in mind, we sniffed out some strategies and resources that pit bull owners and their allies can use to help end breed discrimination:

 No bones about it: this part really boils down to being a conscientious dog mom or dad.
-Shannon recommends that you take your pup to training classes and take time to give your lil-pup-py some T-L-C (and some good exercise!).
+Shannon recommends that you take your pup to training classes and take time to give your puppy some TLC (and some good exercise).
 She also emphasizes that if you’re considering adopting a pit bull, double check that there are no breed restrictions where you live and make sure that your homeowner’s or renter’s insurance covers your new furry companion.
-Here are some more tips on that, and My Pit Bull is Family also has a wealth of resources, including a housing database.
+Here are some more tips on that, and My Pit Bull is Family also has a wealth of resources, including a the nation’s largest pit bull-friendly housing database.

 Read Up, Pup